 What Is Virtualization Technology?

-The difference with the traditional computing model is these virtual machines do not solely run a server or a computer, they run many more.
+The difference with the traditional computing model is these virtual desktops and machines do not solely run a server or a computer, they run many more.

 It provides what the server/PC platform software thinks is a hardware platform (this is the virtual bit) – because these are virtual platforms it means they are very portable and are not tied to a specific piece of hardware.